cbonoz/nyc22/README.md

 - Hosted documents and the request are immutable.
 - If there's not a valid worldcoin proof on the contract, the donate function is blocked / prevented when attempted.
 - Smart contract deployed on Polygon which marks the progress/fulfillment of the fundraise request.
-- When done the contract can be marked inactive by the owner.
+- When done the contract can be marked inactive by the owner - preventing future donations from being accepted on the contract.
 - View history of requests and completed fundraises using the covalent chain history API directly from the app.
+- Fundraise links could be posted anywhere including social media profiles.

 ### Technologies used
 * Walletconnect: Mobile-based authentication to the Worldfund application.
+Provides a deeper security layer than browser-extension alone by avoiding holding the user's private key in the browser.
+Enables the user to authorize contract deployments and donations from a separate device/desktop wallet while interacting with the website.
 * Filecoin/IPFS: Storage of worldfund page assets.
+Data and files stored on IPFS are immutable and added free of charge for the end user.
+When a Fundraiser page is served, an API call fetches the static metadata file and renders the content based on cid to the screen.
 * Worldcoin: Verifies a human is present / initiating all deploys of fundraisers on the Worldfund website.
 Generation of the fundraise record / proof.
 Attaches the final fundraise/agreement to an NFT and saves a link to it in the smart contract.
-* NFTPort: NFT creation when you donate at a certain threshold.
+Signal is the user's active address, while the action id is a combination of the address and the title of the current fundraiser.
+This 1) prevents duplicate fundraiser urls from being created or share, and 2) confirms that a human is making the page.
+* NFTPort: Offers a souvenir 'celebration' emoji NFT minted whenever a user makes a donation to a Worldfund page.
 Covalent: Blockchain data api (get history of donations for certain contracts, viewable in-app)
 * XMTP: Messaging on the listing page.
-Every listing page
+Every listing page has a 'Start conversation with owner' button which pulls the owner of the fundraiser page (by address), and enables the user to open up a new chat page / dialog with them.
+This can be used for private communication and questions about the page.
+The js library was used here.
 * Covalent: Enables in-app history queries of past fundraise requests and fulfillment for a given polygon address.
+Each row in the app modal can be clicked and takes the user directly to the transaction explorer page for the given donation.
-* Polygon: In-app deployment of the request smart contract and marked completed upon completion of the each request based on receival of signer's signature.
+* Polygon: In-app deployment of the request smart contract and emits a contract event every time a new donation is delivered to a given funraiser contract.
 A new Polygon contract is deployed for each new fundraise request.
+Polygon enables fast transactions and low cost so users can donate even small amounts without incurring large gas fee overhead.

 <!--
 Demo flow: